13 Podzols

 ZPZ

-Other soils that have an Eluvial horizon that has slightly firm or greater moist soil strength, is apedal massive or has very coarse to extremely coarse prismatic pedality, and occurs within a layer that is silty through a thickness of at least 15 cm.
+Other soils that have an eluvial horizon that has slightly firm or greater moist soil strength, is apedal massive or has very coarse to extremely coarse prismatic structure, and occurs within a layer that is silty and at least 15 cm thick.

 Silt-mantled Perch-gley Podzols